wetek-io/Project_2/README.md

 The original data source was hosted on [Kraggle](https://www.kraggle.com), however due to the limitations of that specific dataset

 ## Quickstart Guide
+1. Review and run the sections of main.ipynb to understand and perform the data extraction, cleaning, and transformation process.
+The cleaned data is exported as CSV files for the machine learning models.
+2. Review and run the sections of model_dev.ipynb to initializes, train, and evaluate several models and their performance in the context of heart failure prediction.
+3. Follow the Deployment Workflow guidelines below to deploy the gradio_app to huggingface.co, which gives you an easy-to-use web-based user interface.

 ## Tech Stack Setup
+1. Clone the repository
+2. conda env update --name project_2_env -f environment.yml --prune
+3. Review and run main.ipynb
+4. Review and run model_dev.ipynb
+5. Deploy the gradio app following the Deployment Workflow steps below

 ## Exploratory Data Analysis (EDA)
+Review and run the sections of model_dev.ipynb to initializes, train, and evaluate several models and their performance in the context of heart failure prediction.

 ## Interactive Map Features